Bike riding across NSW is booming in certain pockets where there have been investments in infrastructure, such as the City of Parramatta.

 “We are thrilled to see this investment in bike riding.
 City of Parramatta has clearly shown that if you build the infrastructure the riders will come,” commented Kim Lavender, Bicycle NSW Communications Manager.

-Bicycle NSW encourages all councils across NSW to support and invest in cycling infrastructure to help ease congestion, reduce carbon emissions, boost the economy and create a healthier and happier society.
+Bicycle NSW encourages all councils across NSW to support and invest in cycling infrastructure.
+Thereby helping ease congestion, reduce carbon emissions, boost the economy and create a healthier and happier society.